splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-pingdom-integration.rst

 Now under Experience Monitoring, you can add your new contact to your desired checks.
-You can add the user to your desired checks by editing a check and selecting your user for ‘*Who to alert?*’.
+You can add the user to your desired checks by editing a check and selecting your user for ‘*Who to alert?*'.
 Once selected and saved, this check will alert your VictorOps email endpoint.

 .. image:: images/Screen-Shot-2019-10-09-at-12.38.25-PM.png